On this page

 • sessionTimeout (Web): The minimum time between events that must elapse before a new session begins.

-• batchEvents: This is enabled by default for mobile SDKs and is optional for Web.
+• batchEvents: Enabled by default for mobile SDKs and optional for Web.

-• eventUploadPeriodMillis: If batchEvents is enabled, this denotes the time between event batch uploads.
+• eventUploadPeriodMillis: If batchEvents is enabled, this option sets the time between event batch uploads.

-• eventUploadThreshold: If batchEvents is enabled, this sets the minimum number of events per batch.
+• eventUploadThreshold: If batchEvents is enabled, this option sets the minimum number of events per batch.

 • optOut: When enabled, opts the current user out of tracking.